Faculty of Architecture, University of Zagreb

 The Faculty of Architecture (Arhitektonski fakultet, abbr: Af) is one of the faculties of the University of Zagreb.
-It is one of the biggest, and most esteemed schools of architecture in Southeastern Europe, as well as one of the biggest research-and-development institution in the fields of architecture and urban design in Croatia.
+It is one of the biggest schools of architecture in Southeastern Europe, as well as one of the biggest research-and-development institution in the fields of architecture and urban design in Croatia.
 The faculty aims to prepare experts to approach complex issues of architecture and urban design.
-The faculty building, which is located in Kačić-Miošić street in Lower Town in Zagreb, is shared with Facultiy of Civil Engineering and Faculty of Geodesy.
+The faculty building, which is located in Kačić-Miošić street in Lower Town in Zagreb, is shared with Faculty of Civil Engineering and Faculty of Geodesy.